gagefonk/Dev-Setup/README.md

 Change iterm font to HACK and theme to solarized dark

-Open Vim and run this commands:
+Open Vim and run this command to install vim plugins:
 ```
 :PackerInstall
 ```